gbroques/openafpm-cad-visualization/README.md

        npm install

+2. (**OPTIONAL**) Build bundle if you want to make changes to files in `src/`.

+       npm run watch

-2. Start server.
+3. Start server.

-       npm start
+       npm run serve

-3. Navigate to http://127.0.0.1:3000/ in your web browser of choice.
+4. Navigate to http://127.0.0.1:8080/ in your web browser of choice.
+Currently tested in Chrome.